danwag06/react-onchain/README.md

 - **Complete On-Chain Deployment**: Entire React app lives on the blockchain
 - **Automatic Dependency Resolution**: Analyzes your build and inscribes files in the correct order
-- **Reference Rewriting**: Automatically updates all file references to use [ordfs.network](https://ordfs.network) URLs
+- **Reference Rewriting**: Automatically updates all file references to use ordinals content URLs
+- **Smart Contract Versioning**: Track up to 100 versions on-chain with queryable version history
+- **Decentralized & Extensible**: Open source architecture supports multiple indexer and content providers
 - **Framework Agnostic**: Works with Vite, Create React App, Next.js (static export), or any React build tool
 - **UTXO Chaining**: Efficiently chains UTXOs to avoid double-spend errors
-- **File Size Tracking**: Displays detailed summary of inscribed files and total size
 - **Dry Run Mode**: Test deployments without spending satoshis
 - **Deployment Manifest**: Generates a detailed JSON manifest of all inscribed files

+## Decentralized Architecture

+`react-onchain` is fully open source and decentralized.
+Anyone can add support for additional indexers and content providers by implementing the service interfaces in `src/services/`.

+- **Pluggable Indexers**: Add new blockchain indexing services
+- **Multiple Content Providers**: Support for multiple ordinals content delivery networks
+- **Service Failover**: Automatic failover between available providers
+- **Community Driven**: Contribute new providers via pull requests

+See `src/services/IndexerService.ts` for the base interface and `src/services/gorilla-pool/` for a reference implementation.

 ## Installation